coenjacobs/smart-wysiwyg-blocks-of-content/readme.txt

 = Future release =
 * Added textdomain to translation strings
+* Isset functions to check values in widget form

 = 0.6 =
 * Do not show widget title if title is empty.